Infinite Banking Concept (IBC): The Golden Key that Unlocks Your Financial Life

 Now, if these 12 benefits energize you, and make every fiber of your being say, “Yes, that’s exactly what I want to create!” then dig into the next section.

 But if those are not your goals, I give you the permission to put down this article right now and free up the time you were planning to spend reading.
 How it works is only vital if you want what it does.

 At the risk of being a silly example, you don’t care much about how a rotating paddle with holes works, unless you know that we’re talking about a KitchenAid, and you just so happen to have a goal of making mouth-watering, fresh, chocolate chip cookies.
 Given that context, now the instructions on how to use the KitchenAid are going to be meaningful and relevant to you.

-Infinite Banking Concept: A Process That You Do
+Infinite Banking: A Process That You Do

 - The way it’s used: the strategies to utilize the contract to do the most with your money

-Unfortunately, the way most people think about and use whole life insurance has caused them to see far less than its potential.
+Unfortunately, the way most people think about using whole life insurance policies has caused them to see far less than its potential.
 They look only at the features of the product, without considering how to use it.
 Instead of using it to its fullest capacity, they do the equivalent of buying a U-Haul that could provide transportation and income, and then leave it parked in the garage.
 Just like an income-producing truck, SDLIC is meant to be used.